ohdsi-studies/PCE/README.md

 # Add the database containing the OMOP CDM data
-cdmDatabaseSchema <- 'cdm database schema'
+cdmDatabaseSchema <- 'cdm database schema' cdmDatabaseName <- 'A friendly name for the database name'
 # Add a database with read/write access as this is where the cohorts will be generated
 cohortDatabaseSchema <- 'work database schema'